 Three weeks after surgery to remove cancerous lymph nodes from my neck, I decided, before I even started chemo, I was going to cut off my hair.
 So, on April 15th, I met several friends in the basement of the Gerald Schoenfeld Theatre in New York City.
 My former A Tale of Two Cities colleagues, Katie Beatty and Naba Steinhagen (who herself was battling ovarian cancer), were there, ready with scissors and wig making accouterments.
 After a champagne toast, the hair cutting commenced and two weeks later, Katie Beatty presented me with a glorious wig made from my very own hair.
 It was an extremely emotional experience, but also very empowering.

-I began my cancer treatment on April 30th.
-The first phase of treatment was chemotherapy...
-I was the rookie at the Abramson Cancer Center at the University of Pennsylvania in Philadelphia so naturally I passed out as soon as I was stuck with my first needle.
+After surgery at Mt.
+Sinai Hospital in NYC, the next phase of treatment was chemotherapy at the Abramson Cancer Center at the University of Pennsylvania in Philadelphia.
+Being the rookie I was, naturally I passed out as soon as I was stuck with my first needle.
 Nevertheless, I received 7 doses (1 every two weeks) of the drug "cocktail" ABVD.
 It's hard to describe chemotherapy to someone who has never been through it, but for me, there were many days when I just laid in bed and cried because I felt so miserable.
 I experienced just about every side effect you can imagine from mouth sores and stomach ulcers to bone pain and vomiting.
 I knew I would get through it somehow, and often tried to remind myself of a quote attributed to Winston Churchill, “If you’re going through hell, keep going.”

 Shortly after completing chemotherapy, I began radiation treatments 5 days a week for a month.
 Unlike chemo, radiation was almost a walk in the park.
 Treatments weren't nearly as debilitating and there was a little more social interaction among the patients.
 I was amazed at how fast I bonded with my fellow radiation recipients.
 Once you have cancer it’s almost as if you speak another language that only other cancer patients and survivors understand.
 Everyone ends up sharing their stories and cheering each other on.
 Your life is forever touched by these very special people.